 In accepting a three-year appointment, Alumni Board members agree to fulfill the responsibilities associated with Board membership.

-- Regular attendance at both Board meetings is expected to be a high priority.
-Missing both meetings in a given year is subject to evaluation.
+- Regular attendance at all Board meetings is expected to be a high priority.
+Missing more than one meeting in a given year is subject to evaluation.

 - Contribute a financial gift annually to Stetson University.
 All Alumni Board members will contribute at a level appropriate to their capability as donors.
 It is important for Board members to set the example for all other alumni by participating financially in the life of the University.
 Board members are asked to consider including the University in their estate plans.